Emailing is a critical component of inbound and outbound sales.

 - Singular—don’t try to include more than one CTA

 - Supported by the information in your email message

 When your prospect has read your email, they will know why you are contacting them, how your business helps them, and what they need to do next.

-The key to mastering a great cold email is research and testing!
-As you gather more data about your prospects and your email performance, you’ll be able to coach your SDRs about writing more effective cold emails.
+The key to writing an effective cold email is research and testing!
+As you gather more data about your prospects and your email performance, you’ll be able to coach your SDRs about writing cold emails that convert to new leads.

 Master cold email prospecting with smarter data

 Don’t listen to the naysayers—cold emails are here to stay!
 Your sales reps can master the art and science of cold emailing by leveraging data and integrating smarter tools into their workflow.
+Your team can get more value out of your data by using B2B data enrichment tools to get more insights into the needs of your ideal customer.
 Soon, your team will be turning cold emails into a reliable lead generation source.